New Covenant Giving Guidelines for Christians

 1. Provide for Your Family’s Needs First

-Giving so much that you neglect your family’s needs does not honor God.
+Giving so much that you neglect your family’s needs can be dangerous unless you have a clear call from God to do so.
 Your first priority must be to care for the needs of your family.
 God has made it clear that this is His first priority as well:

 But if anyone doesn’t provide for his own, and especially his own household, he has denied the faith, and is worse than an unbeliever.